hinzzx/webproject_1/README.md

 Hello folks!
 This is one of my very first (official) projects for my future resume/portfolio.
 For the realisation I am using the CSS Framework - _MaterializeCss._

-PLEASE NOTE THAT I AM A COMPLETELY BEGINNER WHILE DOING THIS, SO THE CODE COULD BE A LITTLE BIT OF A STRUGGLE.
+PLEASE NOTE THAT I AM A COMPLETELY BEGINNER WHILE DOING THIS, SO THE CODE COULD BE A LITTLE BIT OF A STRUGGLE TO READ.

  ***Copyright (c) 2021 hinzzx_;***